Personal profile

 Research interests

 I am interested in research with children and young people and, in particular, their experience and perceptions of the education system.
-I am drawn to inclusive research strategies, such as visual methods and use of narrative techniques to fully engage participants in the process and allow their voice to be heard.
+I am drawn to inclusive and participatory strategies to engage participants in the research process and allow their voices to be heard.

-My other areas of interest include problem based learning, clinical outcome measurement, resilience, and occupational justice.
+My other areas of interest include problem based learning, resilience, and occupational justice.

 Scholarly biography